USD ($)

 Share

-DNS in computer networking is a tech that converts human-written website names into machine-understandable IP addresses.
+DNS is a technology in networking that converts human-written website names into machine-understandable IP addresses.
 It allows people on the Internet to visit websites without remembering the IP address of that website.

-In this article, we will learn about DNS and how DNS works.
-We will understand different components of DNS, like DNS servers, and understand important concepts like DNS caching, DNS poisoning, DNS lookup, etc
+In this article, we will explain DNS in computer networks and how it works.
+We will also look at the different components of DNS, like DNS servers, and understand important concepts like DNS caching, DNS poisoning, DNS lookup, etc

 What is DNS?

 DNS stands for Domain Name System.
 It is a service that converts human-readable domain names (like www.google.com) into machine-readable IP addresses (such as 142.251.223.110).
-It eliminates the need for internet users to remember numerical IP addresses to surf the web.
+DNS makes it easier to access websites by using names instead of numeric IP addresses.

 custom banner static image